talkable/talkable-docs/source/advanced_features/reg_ex.rst

      |

 2. **Regular expression** (regex for short).
 If the regex checkbox is turned **on** the regex mode is used.
-In this mode you are controlling full page URL, including the domain part (unlike the relative match mode).
+In this mode you are controlling the full page URL, including the domain part (unlike the relative match mode).
 If no query parameters were set Talkable will ignore query parameters of the original URL in a browser.